These last few years have marked a particularly tumultuous time for the energy industry.

 Our methods are trusted by forward-thinking companies across virtually every industry.

-While trends in the energy sector may evolve, our training empowers individuals to tackle whatever challenges they might face so they can embrace the tension and find creative breakthroughs.
+While trends in the energy sector may evolve, our training empowers individuals to close the execution gap between strategy and live negotiations, so they can embrace the tension created by volatility and turn it into creative breakthroughs.

-Let’s explore some key challenges and trends facing the energy sector today and learn how the right negotiation skills can make all the difference.
+Let’s explore some key challenges and trends facing the energy sector today, and examine how large enterprise sales and procurement teams at $1B+ organizations can execute more effectively as global volatility intensifies—then learn how the right negotiation skills can make all the difference.

 Facing Headwinds: Geopolitical Pressures, Climate Extremes, and Market Volatility